Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_streetview_GVI.md

 >> Parameters:

->> - point_of_interest *(string)* – either the absolute/relative path to the file or the geodataframe containing point or polygon geometries around and for which to compute the average GVI value.
+>> - point_of_interest *(string)* – either the absolute/relative path to the file or the geodataframe containing point or (multi)polygon geometries around and for which to compute the average GVI value.

 >> - access_token *(string)* – Mapillary API token that is required to access the streetview images of Mapillary.